 West Oak Middle School

-- West Oak Middle School's student population of 641 students has declined by 13% over five school years.
+- West Oak Middle School's student population of 691 students has stayed relatively flat over five school years.

 |Grades Offered||Grades 6-8|

 |Total Students||691 students|

 |Total Classroom Teachers||49 teachers|